ropensci/skimr/inst/other_docs/blog_v2.md

 Getting the package on CRAN opened the gates for bug reports and feature requests on [GitHub](https://github.com/ropensci/skimr/issues).
-About the same time we pushed our first version to CRAN, Elin got `skimr`’s rOpenSci’s package [peer review](https://github.com/ropensci/software-review/issues/175) started (thank you Jennifer and Jim!), opening another incredibly useful channel for collecting feedback on the package.
+About the same time we pushed our first version to CRAN, Elin got `skimr`'s rOpenSci's package [peer review](https://github.com/ropensci/software-review/issues/175) started (thank you Jennifer and Jim!), opening another incredibly useful channel for collecting feedback on the package.
 All of these new ideas and